 For the umpiring staff you are responsible for providing hotel or equivalent accommodations for all umpires.
-One double room at a local hotel or motel is required for every two umpires (including the supervisor and assistant supervisor).
-The hotel used for umpires should be separate from the one used for players and team staff.
+One double room at a local hotel is required for every two umpires (including the supervisor and assistant supervisor).
+If possible the hotel used for umpires should be separate from the one used for players and team staff.

-For the Baseball Canada Representatives, you must provide one double room at a local hotel or motel.
+For the Baseball Canada Representatives, you must provide one double room at a local hotel.

-For the Baseball Canada Official Scorer, you must provide one double room at a local hotel or motel.
+For the Baseball Canada Official Scorer, you must provide one double room at a local hotel.